beberlei/Whitewashing/README.md

 You have to login into the backend now and add an author you can post with.
 An author is always attached to a single user account that is registered with your authentication provider.
 If you are using the FOS User bundle you can even pick from the list of available users via autocomplete.

+## Comments

+To enable commenting you have to register with Disqus and add the disqus shortname to your whitewashing configuration:

+    whitewshing.blog:
+        disqus_shortname: my_disqus_shortname

 ## Theming